• Skip to primary navigation

 5. With “point of view” stories, you can learn grammar

 Listening to short stories given in multiple tenses is one of the finest ways to learn grammar.
-This will assist you in improving your English grammar in a more natural and effortless manner.
+This will assist you in improving your English grammar more naturally and effortlessly.
 If one narrative begins, “I don’t like bananas but want to eat one,” the second story should begin, “I didn’t like bananas but wanted to eat one.”

 6. Listen and answer, not listen and repeat